-Figure 2: Left panel: picture of the first CaloCube prototype.
-Right panel: detail of a single layer, showing the 9 large area photodiodes placed on the crystals, that are wrapped in white Teflon tape, and the kapton cables used to read-out the signals.

-To test the CaloCube concept, a prototype with 135 CsI(Tl doped) cubic crystals of 3.6 cm size, arranged in 15 planes of 3x3 cubes each, with a gap of 0.4 cm between them, has been constructed (see fig.2).
-CsI(Tl) has been chosen for practical reasons; it is widely available on the market at an affordable price; it has a very high light yield and its emission spectrum matches very well the spectral response of a large variety of Si-photodiodes.
-This prototype results to have a lateral shower containment of about 1.5 Moliere radius and a total depth of 1.35 interaction lengths, corresponding to 28.4 radiation lengths.
-Signals are readout by means of polyimide flexible printed circuit boards and routed to the front-end board, placed on the side of the calorimeter.
+Figure 4. details of a single layer, showing the 9 large area photodiodes placed on the crystals, wrapped in white Teflon tape, and the kapton cables used to read out the signals. by means of polyimide flexible printed circuit boards and routed to the front-end board, placed on the side of the calorimeter.
 The front-end electronics is based on a high dynamic-range, low-noise ASIC, developed by members of the CaloCube collaboration.
-The chosen PD is a large-area ( $\sim$ 85 mm) sensor that, coupled to CsI(Tl) crystals and readout electronics, allows to clearly detect minimum-ionizing protons with a signal-to-noise ratio of about 15.
-One of the most challenging requirements is the very large dynamic range (10) ranging from 20 MeV for minimum ionizing protons to 10% of the energy of a PeV proton.
-This will be accomplished by using also a second small area PD ( $\sim$ 1.6 mm).
+The chosen PD is a large-area (~85 mm2) sensor that, coupled to CsI(Tl) crystals and readout electronics, allows to clearly detect minimum-ionizing protons with a signal-to-noise ratio of about 15.
+One of the most challenging requirements is the very large dynamic range (107) ranging from 20 MeV for minimum ionizing protons to 10% of the energy of a PeV proton.
+This will be accomplished by using also a second small area PD (~1.6 mm2).